Thalrion/Udacity-Full-Stack-Developer-Nanodegree/README.md

 ### Project 1: Booking Site Fy-yur

+est. time spent: `32 hours` (including pre-courses)

-Aim of the project was to build a full-stack App with Flask and Boostrap.
+Aim of the project was to build a full-stack Web App with Flask and Boostrap which enables Venues & Artists to list themselves and arrange Shows together.

 Used tech stack:
 - SQLAlchemy ORM as ORM library of choice